Property Identification Code (PIC)

 - Hired a new farm manager

 Changes to the PIC must be made within 28 days these details changing.

 Read more on the Agriculture Victoria website

-For further information, please contact the VFF Livestock Group on 1300 882 833 or by email [email protected]
+For further information, please contact the VFF Stock Sense team on 1300 882 833 or by email [email protected]

 Disclaimer: All care is taken in the preparation of the information and published materials produced by the Victorian Farmers Federation (VFF) including but not limited to errors, defects or omissions in the information provided.
 VFF does not make any representations or give any warranties about the accuracy, reliability, completeness, or suitability for any particular purpose in the preparation of the information and published materials.
 This publication is intended for general information purposes only and does not constitute financial, legal, investment, production, or marketing advice.
 To the maximum extent permitted by law, the VFF and all persons acting on behalf of the VFF in preparing documents, are excluded from all and any liability for any loss or damage of any kind arising in relation to this publication including any reliance on the information contained herein.